samyerkes/t4-cli/README.md

 ## Profile

+By default the application will use a profile named, "default."

 If you want to use multiple instances of T4 you can define additional profiles in your .t4 file.
 Each profile is defined as:

 ```